2010 Air Force Falcons football team

 During their games against Navy and Army, the Falcons wore a special uniform design modeled after the flying suits and helmets worn by the United States Air Force Thunderbirds, with each player's nameplate featuring either the word "SERVICE" or "FREEDOM".
 Air Force defeated both Navy and Army, winning them the Commander-in-Chief's Trophy for the first time since 2002.

-They finished the season 9–4, 5–3 in Mountain West play.
-They were invited to the Independence Bowl, where they defeated Georgia Tech, 14–7.